 - General decline in health

 - Need for institutional care

 The most successful approach to preventing delirium is to target risk factors that might trigger an episode.
-Hospital environments present a special challenge — frequent room changes, invasive procedures, loud noises, poor lighting and lack of natural light can worsen confusion.
+Hospital environments present a special challenge — frequent room changes, invasive procedures, loud noises, poor lighting, and lack of natural light and sleep can worsen confusion.